obiba/mica-doc/r-user-guide/usage.rst

 Search
 ------

-A unified search service allows to get any kind of document type, given search criteria applied to same or other document types.
+A unified search service allows to get any kind of document type, the search criteria can be applied to same or other document types.
 Only the published documents can be searched.

 Networks
 ~~~~~~~~